 Value-based pricing quantifies your item’s value in a way your customer can relate to their profitability.
 It allows you to base your product’s price on its value for your customer rather than whatever the market, industry trends, and your competitors say.

-5. Launch Your Product
+5. Launch your product.

-There are two main parts to the launch to focus on as a product marketer: the internal launch (what goes on within your company upon product launch) and external launch (what goes on outside of your company, with customers and audience members, upon product launch).
+There are two main parts to the launch to focus on as a product marketer: the internal launch (what goes on within your company upon product launch) and the external launch (what goes on outside of your company, with customers and audience members, upon product launch).

 Internal Aspects of a Product Launch

 As previously stated, your job as a product marketer entails ensuring the entire organization is on the same page about your product.
 This way, your customers only receive consistent and accurate details about the product.

 The marketing, product, and sales teams at your company should be aware of the following information: